Mayurji/Image-Classification-PyTorch/README.md

 | [MLP-Mixer](https://arxiv.org/abs/2105.01601) | 68.52 | 13.63M | - | - | WarmupLinearSchedule(69.5) |
 | [ResMLP](https://arxiv.org/abs/2105.03404)| 65.5 | 14.97M | - | - | - |

   B_S - Batch Size
   H_C_R - High Compute Required

-#### Note: Marked few cells as high compute required because even with batch_size = 8, the kaggle compute was not enough.
+### Note: Marked few cells as high compute required because even with batch_size = 8, the kaggle compute was not enough.
 The performance of the model especially with regards to accuracy is less because the model runs only for 10 epochs, with more epochs the model converges further.
+Learning rate scheduler is underestimated, try out various learning rate scheduler to get the maximum out of the network.

 ### [Google Colab Notebook to tune hyperparameters with Weights and Biases Visualizations](https://colab.research.google.com/drive/1tIyEAbXcbRf4mKqXp2rqqQ6bOpTaPZKz?usp=sharing)